MMakonnen/finetune-on-lepard/README.md

 Replace `your_euler_username` with your **Euler cluster account name** to ensure that model checkpoints are correctly saved during fine-tuning.
 If this is not updated, the pipeline may fail due to missing storage permissions.

+#### **Set Dataset and Model Paths**

+In `src/config.py`, the following fields must be correctly set after running the dataset creation step:

+- **`train_data` and `test_data`**: Once the dataset creation job has run successfully, navigate to the `finetune_datasets` folder in the project directory.
+Copy the exact filenames of the generated train and test data and update these fields accordingly.
+- **`finetuned_model`**: After running both dataset creation and model fine-tuning, update this field with the trained model path before running the evaluation script.

+Failure to set these fields correctly will result in missing file errors during training or evaluation.

 ---

 ### **2. Update Email for Job Notifications**